pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 Getting a pop-up notification on an arbitrary device when an alarm notification is raised in Signal K is a non-trivial problem.
-Push notification protocols require SSL and in the real world the use of SSL relies on devices having 'real' IP addresses and access to a fully-connected DNS service and Internet-based certification services.
+Push notification protocols require SSL and in the real world the convenient use of SSL relies on devices having 'real' IP addresses and access to fully-connected DNS and security certification services.

-Devices on a private LAN with perhaps intermittent Internet access cannot easily use SSL, but here is one way which works.
+Devices on a private LAN, even one with a reliable Internet connection, tend to have 'local' IP addresses and so cannot use public DNS and SSL certification services.

-The plugin persists push notification user/device subscriptions using a Signal K resources provider.
-By default it uses Signal K's built-in 'resources-provider' plugin.
+We have to do some work.

-1. Configure Signal K to operate using SSL.
+Firstly, we need to configure Signal K to operate using SSL.
 Run 'signalk-server-setup' and enter 'y' in response to the 'Do you want to enable SSL?' prompt.

-2. Configure storage for push notification subscriptions.
+We then need to provide the plugin with a persistent data store where it can save push notification subscriptions.
+The plugin uses the services of a Signal K resources provider and by default is configured to use Signal K's built-in 'resources-provider' plugin.
 Go to the Signal K dashboard and configure the 'Resources Provider (built-in)' plugin to support the 'alarm-manager' custom resource type.

+Finally, enable 'Push notifications' in the plugin configuration.

+At this point the plugin is able to manage subscriptions to the push notification service and can raise push notification when alarm conditions arise.
-3. In the unlikely circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' and button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
+Without SSL this feature is only accessible from the Signal K server host, but in the unlikely circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working.
+Opening the plugin's Webapp, click the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
 Once subscribed, if you then click the 'Test' button you should receive a push notification which confirms that the plugin is working.

    Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable